-EN 328: World Mythology WO/DC (3)
+EN 328: World Mythology \EN/WO/DC (3)

 A study of myths of representative cultures of the world with special attention given to the myth of the hero as well as mythic literary criticism as a tool for the analysis of literature.
-Fulfills Ursuline Core Curriculum requirement of EN Literature and World Culture (WO).
-WO/DC
+Fulfills Ursuline Core Curriculum English literature and World Culture requirement. \EN/WO/DC